In every sales role I’ve had, from individual contributor to head of the department, sales projections have played a key role.

 Quotas

 Ask each team member about their current sales quotas, i.e., the minimum amount of sales/revenue that a salesperson must generate in a month, quarter, or year.
-Knowing your team members’ sales expectations can help you set realistic sales expectations for them.
+Knowing your team members’ sales expectations can help you set realistic sales goals for them.

 Pricing

-Knowing the value of the products and/or services being sold helps you make accurate projections because you’ll be able to multiply the pricing of a deal by the projected number of closed sales opportunities.
+Knowing the value of the products and/or services being sold helps you make accurate projections because you’ll be able to multiply the revenue of a deal by the projected number of closed sales opportunities.

 Sales Cycle

 A sales cycle is the amount of time it takes to complete a sale.
 It starts with the initial contact of a prospect and ends with a payment.
-Different products and services have varying sales cycles, so understanding the cycles for each of your offerings will help you get accurate numbers.
+Different products and services have varying sales cycles, so understanding the cycle for each of your offerings will help you get accurate numbers.

 5. Identify sales goals.